GuyMichael/APromise/README.md

 and with callback chaining (success and cancelation) which is easy to use and control.
 APromise makes chaining actions predictable and effective.

-To import project using Gradle:
+To import the project using Gradle:
 ```kotlin
 implementation 'com.github.GuyMichael:APromise:0.1.12'
 ```